scala/scala3/docs/docs/reference/contextual/multiversal-equality.md

 the program will still typecheck, since values of all types can be compared with each other.
 But it will probably give unexpected results and fail at runtime.

 Multiversal equality is an opt-in way to make universal equality safer.
-It uses a binary type class `CanEqual` to indicate that values of two given types can be compared with each other.
+It uses a binary type class [`scala.CanEqual`](https://github.com/lampepfl/dotty/blob/master/library/src/scala/CanEqual.scala) to indicate that values of two given types can be compared with each other.
 The example above would not typecheck if `S` or `T` was a class that derives `CanEqual`, e.g.

 ```scala
 class T derives CanEqual
 ```

 Alternatively, one can also provide a `CanEqual` given instance directly, like this:

 ```scala
 given CanEqual[T, T] = CanEqual.derived
 ```

 This definition effectively says that values of type `T` can (only) be compared to other values of type `T` when using `==` or `!=`.
 The definition affects type checking but it has no significance for runtime